HPCguy/Squint/README.md

 compiler.
 See the AMaCC documentation referenced below for more information.

 The MC C compiler found in this repository is a subset of ***the full MC HPC compiler which is being developed offline.
-That said, results from the full MC compiler are shown below.***
+That said, results from the full MC HPC compiler are shown below.***

 This compiler supports the following features beyond AMaCC: